jeffbass/imagezmq/docs/more-details.rst

 computers sending images at the same time, the Mac receiving the images is able to sort them to labelled windows because of the unique Raspberry Pi hostname sent with each image.

+Notice that the "connect_to" address is the address of the Mac hub, which is the same for every RPi, since they are all sending to the same Mac hub.
+That means we can copy this same program to all 8 RPi's in our demonstration and we only need to know one "connect_to" address -- the address of the Mac Hub.

 Now, lets look at the Python code on the Mac (or other display computer):